Department of Archaeology (Sri Lanka): History

 In 1932 when Windsor retired Senarath Paranavithana became the first Sri Lankan to be appointed as head of the Department.
 In 1935 Albert Henry Longhurst took over the role of Archaeological Commissioner and Paranavithana was his Epigraphical assistant.
 Longhurst was previously the Superintendent of the Archaeological Survey of India.
 During his tenure in Ceylon he concentrated on the conservation of monuments, particularly in Polonnaruwa.
 With commencement of World War II all the major works of the department were suspended and Dr Paranavithana was appointed Commissioner.
 After the country gained its independence the Archaeological Department went through a significant phase of expansion, with its activities expanded to almost every district on the island.

 When Paranavithana retired in 1956 the position of Commissioner was taken by Charles Godakumbura, a role which he occupied until his retirement in 1967.
 Raja H. de Silva was then appointed the new Commissioner.

-The current head of the Department, Anura Manatunga, was appointed to the position on 1 January 2020, following the retirement of Senarath Dissanayake in 2017.
+The head of the department, Anura Manatunga, was appointed to the position on 1 January 2020, following the retirement of Senarath Dissanayake in 2017.
+In mid-June 2023 Manatunga resigned following criticism of the department by President Ranil Wickremesinghe.

+Professor Thusitha Mendis was appointed to the position of Director General of Archaeology on 14 March 2024, following Manatunga's retirement.